 A comedic-military novel about the eight months my wife was deployed to Djibouti, Africa, in 2010 and left me home alone with two toddlers, and the learning curve and craziness that ensued during those months.
 Every night, for the 221 days she was gone, I emailed her, reviewing that day's shenanigans.
-The main composition of the book will be centered around the content of those emails.
+The composition of the book will feature many of those emails.

 Novelization of Pink Floyd's The Final Cut and Roger Waters' Pros & Cons of Hitchhiking albums combined, focusing on an officer's return to England after fighting in the Falklands War.
 While trying to assume some kind of normalcy, he'll have to deal with unwanted hero status as his life falls apart around him and come to grips with the emotional and mental breakdown that ensues.

 I will have a new short story, a western titled "Two Gunslingers," in the anthology, A Contract of Words, due out in 2018.

 A supernatural, crime-noir.
 Set in a Dick Tracy meets Sin City atmosphere, the story follows a detective on the trail of a Jack-the-Ripper-style killer, who he starts to admire and has to decide if he should continue the cat-and-mouse chase, or join the killer in his cleansing of society.